Dhterech/neobesms/readme.md

 * Added support for NTSC-J and PAL
 * Loads pcsx2-parappa.exe without renaming
-* Playback of lines until the end & stop audio
+* Playback of lines until the end & immediate audio stop
-* SFX line now visible (used on stage 1 & 6)
+* SFX (Boxxy) line now visible (used on some stages)
 * Functional .OLM file injection
 * Shift+F9 for manual PCSX2 base address
 * Shift+P to play without ticks
-* X to cut buttons
+* X to cut buttons, B to pick a soundboard
 * Changes in Error/info/input messages
 * Additional info displayed in editor
+* Crash handling, tries to prevent loss of projects
-* Small changes to the code
+* Some attempts to refactor

 ## Todo